WeblateOrg/weblate/docs/admin/licensing.rst

 User licenses
 -------------

-Any user can review the translation licenses of all public projects on the instance in their profile:
+Any user can review all translation licenses of all public projects on the instance from their profile:

 .. image:: /images/profile-licenses.png